aappddeevv/scalajs-reaction/docs/src/main/tut/docs/index.md

 import vdom._

 // imports all virtual dom elements so you can use <.div.
-If you import <._ then you can just use "div" import prefix_<^._
+If you import <._ then you can just use "div"
+// this is for list style attributes import prefix_<^._

+// non-native trait style attributes import vdom.tags

 // import this if you are using the office-ui-fabric-react library, otherwise skip import fabric